 The circuit uses an inexpensive sensor that changes resistance depending on the ambient light.
 Putting this sensor in a voltage divider configuration allows it to be used to turn off an LED when the surroundings are bright, and switch it on in the dark.
 However, the students noticed that the LED is much dimmer than usual.
 They were able to recognize that the brightness is reduced because the current must flow through extra resistance in the voltage divider.
 If only there were some kind of electronic switch that we could control with the voltage divider, instead of connecting the LED to the divider directly!
 In the next activity, we will be improving the circuit by adding exactly that, a transistor.

-Five boys and seven girls were absent from the activity, leaving 15 boys and 30 girls (33%:67%)1.
-The cost of one parts-set was $7.74 CAD, with 10 sets shared across 45 participants, bringing the price per student to $1.72 CAD per student2.
+Five boys and seven girls were absent from the activity, leaving 15 boys and 30 girls (33%:67%).
+The cost of one parts-set was $7.74 CAD, with 10 sets shared across 45 participants, bringing the price per student to $1.72 CAD per student.
 The majority of this cost is the rechargeable battery, and only $0.11 CAD of parts per student is expected to be broken/lost in the course of the activity.

 Activity 9 was created as a Free Cultural Work and is available for use and adaption under the CC BY-SA 4.0 license: